Independent quality assessment of a commercial quantum random number generator: Measurements

 \section{Measurements}

 In order to test the ability of RNG Quantis to generate random sequences, we have carried out a number of measurements on both the source of randomness (the APDs) and post-processing procedure.
 The objective of each is to find and quantify possible non-random effects.
-We compare the contribution of these in the output bit stream with the specification of Quantis that states that ``thermal noise contribution'' should be less than 1\% \cite{Quantis}, which means to be the upper bound on all potential non-randomness in the output stream.
+Since we are measuring correlations at the APD outputs, we deem it unnecessary to check the stability and power of the LED emission.
+It is clear both APDs are working in the Geiger mode, although their photon detection efficiency may be rather low (we did not measure it).
+We do not think low photon detection efficiency affects the randomness, because the physics of the avalanche remains the same.
+We compare the contribution of possible non-random effects in the output bit stream with the specification of Quantis that states that ``thermal noise contribution'' should be less than 1\% \cite{Quantis}, which means to be the upper bound on all potential non-randomness in the output stream.
 While we cannot claim that our set of measurements is complete, the sum of the non-random effects we have found does not exceed 1\%.